Return Home

 The following simple process shows a motor retrofit in a Marklin Mikado locomotive.
 The whole process takes less than five minutes.

-1. Click to enlarge First, remove the screw that holds the shell on the chassis, and left off the shell.
+1. Click to enlarge First, remove the screw that holds the shell on the chassis, and lift off the shell.

 2. Click to enlarge Next, remove the capacitor in the new, five-pole motor by gently pulling it out.
 The little copper springs, used to hold the two brushes in place, will snap outward.
 Gently remove the brushes if they haven't fallen out.
 (Note: the 5-pole brushes are different from the old 3-pole brushes, so make sure not to mix them up.)